ghjensen/hsscommons/plugins/authentication/shibboleth/readme.md

-1. Introduction
+## 1. Introduction

-This is a modified version of Hubzero document for their Shibboleth plugin (https://help.hubzero.org/documentation/220/installation/debian/addons/incommon) so that it can be used with CAF.
+This is a modified version of Hubzero document for [Shibboleth plugin for InCommon](https://help.hubzero.org/documentation/220/installation/debian/addons/incommon) so that it can be used with Canadian Access Federation (CAF).

 This plugin provides some code necessary to allow your hub to accept credentials using the Shibboleth system with CAF.

 You will need to get your hub added to CAF XML manifest as a service provider.

-2. Installation
+## 2. Installation

 Debian

-# apt-get install -y libapache2-mod-shib2
+`apt-get install -y libapache2-mod-shib2`

 Redhat Enterprise Linux & other distributions

-See Shibboleth wiki entry on service provider installation (https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPLinuxRPMInstall) for information on how to add the Shibboleth software to your list of repositories so that it can be installed and upgraded through yum, or, failing that, how to install from SRPMS.
+See [Shibboleth wiki entry on service provider installation](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPLinuxRPMInstall) for information on how to add the Shibboleth software to your list of repositories so that it can be installed and upgraded through yum, or, failing that, how to install from SRPMS.

-3. Configuration
+## 3. Configuration

-3.1 Shibboleth
+###3.1 Shibboleth

-3.1.1 Certificates
+####3.1.1 Certificates

 As root, run the script shib-keygen, which was installed as part of the package.
 This will generate a key pair for your service provider to use.
 No further configuration is required for this; the software will find the keys when the shibd service is restarted.